ndif-team/nnsight/docs/source/status.rst

 .. card::
     :shadow: none

-    Models currently hosted on the remote service are listed below.
-Access requires a free API key; to obtain a key, join the `NDIF Discord <https://discord.gg/6uFJmCSwW7>`_.
+    The library can be used to run local models without a key.
+Running experiments on remote models requires a free server API key.
+To obtain a key, join the `NDIF Discord <https://discord.gg/6uFJmCSwW7>`_ and say hello on the #introductions channel.

 .. raw:: html